1. Golden Retriever and Poodle Mix

 3. Designer Breed

 While not officially a registered breed, Goldendoodles are considered a “designer breed” because each parent is a purebred.

 4. Family-friendly Temperament

 The mix of Poodle and Golden Retriever makes a Goldendoodle’s temperament a great lifelong companion.
 Poodles do not shed, and they are also athletic and intelligent.
 Golden Retrievers are lovable, playful, and great family dogs.

 5. Almost Hypoallergenic

 Although no dog is completely hypoallergenic, most Goldendoodles make great pets to those who are sensitive to fur-bearing animals.
 Their hairs are usually longer, which allows pet dander, dead skin particles, to stay within the hair instead of being released into the air.
 Please remember that it all depends on the Goldendoodle’s generation.
+According to the guide at We Love Doodles, the chances of your allergies being triggered depends on the Goldendoodle’s generation.
 Doodles with more poodle genetics will be more hypoallergenic than a doodle with a stronger golden retriever genetic makeup.

 6. Energetic, Playful and They LOVE to Exercise.

 They require daily exercise to avoid destructive behaviors.

 A Goldendoodle can weigh anywhere between 25 to 100 pounds.
 Although there are a lot of debates surrounding mini Goldendoodles, it is possible to have a smaller sized doodle especially if a Golden Retriever is bred with a smaller Poodle or when two smaller sized Goldendoodles are bred together.